Why Do People Think Subaru is Made in Australia?

 Subaru does not have a manufacturing plant in Australia.
 Instead, Subaru imports its vehicles to Australia, where they have gained significant popularity for their all-wheel-drive capabilities and reliability.

-See Also What is B Gear in Toyota Corolla?
+See Also Where is the USB Port in Toyota Corolla?

 Conclusion